 Mary’s eyes widen and then she says, “Give us a chance to finish this game and then I’ll tell Ian and Jim to bowl the next one without us.”
 I nod and walk away toward the bar to order a Chardonnay.
 As I reach into my purse for my wallet, my hand protectively pats the envelope holding the precious photographs.

-After paying for my wine, I return to the table nearest where Mary and Ian and their friends are finishing their game.
+After paying for my wine, I return to the table nearest Mary and Ian and their friends.
 As I sip my wine, I realize that it didn’t even occur to me to examine Mary’s row of information on Morris’ grid.
 Taking out the photos, I look closely at the one containing the grid, straining to see where Mary Ehrlich might be.

 “What’s that?”
 Mary asks, taking a seat across from me.